How to Kill a Process in Linux Command Line [5 Best Methods]

 1. Kill Command

-The kill command is an essential tool for gracefully terminating processes in a Linux environment.
+The kill command Linux is an essential tool for gracefully terminating processes in a Linux environment.
 This method is best used when you want to end a process smoothly, giving it a chance to handle any ongoing tasks and release resources gracefully.
 Follow these steps:

 Identify the process to be terminated: